mosiurkazi/IT-Security-Toolkit/README.md

-# Help Desk + Cyber Security Project: IT Security Triage Toolkit (Python)
+# IT Security Triage Toolkit

 A **resume-ready** project you can run on Windows or Linux to demonstrate:
 - Help Desk troubleshooting workflow